 Then there’s the outside of the building where you can take all sorts of silly pictures with the Leaning Tower Of Wanaka and wonky buildings, or sit in the café area trying out all the wooden puzzles which it turns out I am really, really rubbish at.
 I couldn’t solve many of them at all!
 It really was a fun morning out, especially considering the weather wasn’t great.

-And really, there’s probably not a huge amount else to do (yes, I realise I am seriously overlooking scenic flights and hikes and lake activities) – but you don’t NEED a lot to do to enjoy your time here, and that’s what makes it so great.
+And really, there’s probably not a huge amount else to do (yes, I realise I am seriously overlooking scenic flights and hikes and lake activities, although I mean in the town itself) – but you don’t NEED a lot to do to enjoy your time here, and that’s what makes it so great.

 Whatever you do, don’t skip over Wanaka.
 It was my favourite place in New Zealand, and while I’m sad that Queenstown takes all the glory, maybe that’s a good thing.
 I don’t want Wanaka to change or get overcrowded.
 In fact, let’s just keep it a secret, okay?
 Great.